hacker-crypto888/texts-words-write/README.md

 | Edit entries and save texts from current session | <ul><li>[ ] </li></ul> | <ul><li>[x] </li></ul> | Each connected user can edit entries and save texts from current session.
 They will be automatically saved with that from previous sessions and from other users |
 | Load texts by date | <ul><li>[ ] </li></ul> | <ul><li>[x] </li></ul> | Each connected user can load by date the texts from his or her previous sessions |

-- Editing entries includes: removing words, removing texts, and sorting texts by date.
+- Editing entries includes: removing words, removing texts, sorting texts by date, adding new words, adding new texts, and importing new texts and words from files.
 - Sorting all texts by user happens at login, whereas if any user is logged in, all texts are saved with the currently logged in user.
-- Editing lists includes: adding new words, adding new texts, and importing new texts and words from files.
 - Saving all texts is exporting all texts.
 To edit entries and play the words, close the window of the editor.

 ## Functioning of the app in the advanced parameters